NinjaManatee/upload-artifact-s3/merge/README.md

       - name: Run a one-line script
         run: echo "hello from job ${{ matrix.foo }}" > file-${{ matrix.foo }}.txt
       - name: Upload
-        uses: actions/upload-artifact@v4
+        uses: NinjaManatee/upload-artifact-s3@main
         with:
           name: my-artifact-${{ matrix.foo }}
           path: file-${{ matrix.foo }}.txt
 ```

-Each of the following examples will use the `needs: upload` as a prerequesite before any merging operations.
+Each of the following examples will use the `needs: upload` as a prerequisite before any merging operations.

 ### Combining all artifacts in a workflow run